Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 vaconsumer-OAuthV2-003: Alter VAConsumer to create 1 reactor, 6 connections, 1st, 2nd and 3rd connection are for STS.
 And 4th, 5th, and 6th connection are for OAuth V2.

+vaconsumer-Jwt-001: Alter VAConsumer to create 1 reactor, 2 connections, both for OAuth V2 JWT but can identify either same / diff credential.

 Module:  Watchlist Consumer
 ---------------------------